christiam/sample_workflows/README.md

 Also, you are not limited to the CWL modules in this directory or the ones you write.
 There's a bunch of CWL modules [here][cwl_mods].
 One of the workflows in this directory (magicblast2bami.cwl) uses the samtools workflows from that directory to produce a sorted/indexed BAM file from the original SAM file that Magic-BLAST produces.
 These modules use a dockerized version of samtools, so you don't even need to compile and install samtools!

 ### Why docker?
 We've dockerized BLAST for our pipelines for a couple of different reasons.
 One is that it makes the setup of BLAST on a cloud instance very simple.
 Another is that docker plays nicely with CWL.
-Finally, there's some docker features

 ### Where can I run these?
 So far, these workflows have been run on a Ubuntu 18.0.4 with the following packages installed: